adunning/dissertation/4-reading-alexander.md

 ### *Nouus Auianus* (fols.
 232v–234v)

-This is, on the whole, the most accurate manuscript of this work, which has been edited many times [-@alexander_neckam:1854novus; -@alexander_neckam:1862nouus; -@alexander_neckam:1893nouus; -@alexander_neckam:1998nouus].
+This is, on the whole, the most accurate manuscript of this work, which has been edited many times [@du_méril:1854poésies, pp. 260-267; -@alexander_neckam:1862nouus; -@alexander_neckam:1894nouus; -@alexander_neckam:1998nouus].
 It is structured here as follows:

 1. De lupo.
 2. De testudine.